It's Never Too Late to Stop Smoking

 You don’t have to navigate the quitting process alone.
 We can help you break the addiction to nicotine.

-• Over-the-Counter (OTC) Nicotine Replacement Products — Saver Rx, Smart Saver Rx, and Access PPO plan members can use their OTC benefit of $60 per calendar quarter toward Medicare-approved over-the-counter nicotine replacement products.
-Members can visit thpmp.org/order-otc or Walmart.com to place an order with their OTC cards.
+• Over-the-Counter (OTC) Nicotine Replacement Products — Smart Saver Rx and PPO RX plan members can use their OTC benefit toward Medicare-approved over-the-counter nicotine replacement products.

 Additional resources to help you quit